Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 1. Toothpaste Tubes –> Toothpaste Pills

 Over a billion toothpaste tubes get thrown out each year–that’s a lot of plastic added to landfill or discarded in our oceans every single year.
 Thankfully, sustainable toothpaste is a thing.
 It doesn’t break the bank, and it’s actually pretty awesome.
-Our recommendation it Bite Toothpaste Bits.
-Their glass jar of toothpaste tablets is plastic-free and refillable, and their packaging is cardboard, even sealed with paper tape.
-The toothpaste bits are completely natural and cruelty-free, suitable for vegans, and use organic mint for flavor.
+Our recommendation is Chewtab Toothpaste Tablets.
+(We like them because their glass jar of toothpaste tablets is plastic-free and refillable.)
 Using natural ingredients, this sustainable toothpaste whitens teeth and, because there’s no liquid, the tabs are TSA-friendly.
 You simply put one of the bits in your mouth, bite down, and start brushing, at which point it foams up like regular toothpaste.
-If you don’t fancy Bite’s bits, there are a number of other sustainable toothpaste brands available.

 2. Saran Wrap –> Waxed Food Wraps